What is a divorce?

 What about restraining orders?

-A temporary restraining order is automatically in effect against both parties from the filing of a summons and complaint and service on the spouse until the final decree is entered, the complaint dismissed or it is otherwise ordered by the court.
-The parties are restrained from: 1) disposing of any marital assets; 2) molesting or disturbing the peace of the other party; and 3) removing any minor child of the parties from the state without written consent of the other party or a court order.
+A temporary restraining order is automatically in effect against both parties from the filing of a summons and complaint and service on the spouse until the final decree is entered, the complaint dismissed, or it is otherwise ordered by the court.
+The parties are restrained from: 1) disposing of any marital assets; 2) molesting or disturbing the peace of the other party; 3) removing any minor child of the parties from the state without written consent of the other party or a court order, and 4) making any changes to any insurance coverage for the parties or any child of the parties without the written consent of the other party or an order of the court.
 Other restraining orders or protection orders may also be granted by the court upon application of either party.
 If your spouse disobeys a restraining order or a protection order, the court after a hearing can hold him or her in contempt of the court.
+The temporary restraining order does not restrict communication between the parties and is not the same as a Protection Order against domestic abuse.

 What is included in a divorce?